zingbretsen/todag/README.md

 The todo ~~list~~ graph app.

+## What is toDag

+This is a tool that will allow you to organize your projects and todo items as a graph rather than a list.

+A graph is a data structure that encodes relationships between items, and we believe that this is the best way to organize your projects.

+Todo lists don't tell you which items need to be done before others, but a graph can make it clear what the dependencies are within your

+## Setup

 ### 1. Create A Neo4j Instance

 You should be able to run the community edition of Neo4j in Docker (with APOC enabled) with the following: